deployphp/action/README.md

       # Optional.
       ssh-config: |
         ...

+      # Option to skip over the SSH setup/configuration.
+      # Self-hosted runners don't need the SSH configuration or the SSH agent
+      # to be started.
+      # Optional.
+      skip-ssh-setup: false

       # Deployer version to download from deployer.org.
       # First, the action will check for Deployer binary at those paths: